enclavewow/enclavewow.github.io/_posts/2024-01-10-raider-expectations.md

 	- Fojji's RS Pack

  DBM and/or BigWigs is not required.
 We recommend you disable them for ICC/RS bosses as it will conflict with Fojji's WA packs.

+ ## What happens when expectations are not met?
+ The guiding principle of this guild has always been to treat each other with kindness, empathy, compassion, and effective communication.
+We expect that you communicate any updates to us in reasonable time.
+It is a team game and twenty-four others count on your presence.
+Know that we also understand that *life happens* - perhaps you had a rough day, something significant happened in your life, or any of the thousand other valid reasons.

+ Not showing up to raid isn't necessarily the worst thing (unless it becomes a reoccuring issue).
+What is worse is that you don't show up, don't communicate it, and treat it as if nothing happened.

+ Upon an unexpected event where raiders are late/absent, we will make efforts to contact raiders during raid and again (if we get no response) in a day or so.
+ - Should we get no response by **Monday** of the following week, we will treat it as if you will not make it to raid that following week.
+No action beyond this will be taken as life happens.
+ - Should we get no response nor action to communicate to us in **two weeks**, we will remove your spot from the roster.

+Like all policies, this is a guideline; every person's situation is different and our officers are more than willing to help and listen.
+Some examples of exceptions include:
+- We may choose to hold roster spots for an extended period of time in extenuating circumstances.
+- We may apply more guild disciplinary actions if a raider continues to be disrespectful.